malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 ### 6. Principal component analysis

 We can proceed to principal component analysis (PCA).
-To explain properly the concept of PCA analysis I may need to creat a whole new tutorial. `r emo::ji("smile")`
+To explain properly the concept of PCA analysis I may need to creat a whole new tutorial. :-)

 But I recommend you check  out this video https://www.youtube.com/watch?v=HMOI_lkzW08 to get a general overview of PCA principle!